grantcopley/ApparelSorter.js/README.md

 ### Testing
 This project uses Mocha to run the tests included with the project.
-You can run the tests by simply navigation to the node_modules/apparel-sorter folder and typing one of the below commands
+You can run the tests by simply navigating to the node_modules/apparel-sorter folder and typing one of the below commands:
 ```
 $ npm test
 $ mocha